danpaul/frontend_development_course/src/presentations/01_intro.md

 - At home:
   - Reviewing upcoming week's presentation material (before class)
+  - Reading/watching materials in the presentations
-  - Digging into documentation (as needed) to build out your hackathon project
+  - Build your hackathon project and reading documentation
 - In class:
   - Review presentations (lecture), ask questions and clarify
   - Project work, discussion, feedback